Why I don’t want to die?

-According to most studies, people’s number one fear is public speaking.
-Number two is death.
-Death is number two!
-Does that sound right?
-This means to the average person, if you go to a funeral, you are better off in the casket than doing the eulogy.
+According to most studies, you are better off in the casket than doing the eulogy.
 But whether we fear death or not we shall die one day.

 They say that when death comes looking for his bride you cannot hide.
 If you think am joking ask Afande Kaweesi, Mufti Kayongo, Idi Amin, Princess Diana, Lucy Dube and Micheal Jackson.